k1mk8/CoverDetectionHub/README.md

 5. Prepare Datasets:
   - Datasets are available to download here.
   - Update or create `configs/paths.yaml` to point to provide paths for datasets.

+The config has been tested on Linux and Windows machines with CUDA.
+Please note you may need to install software from **Technology stack** section "Needed to run".

 ## Project Overview